lifepillar/CSVKeychain/Readme.md

 Backups are timestamped and saved into the same folder containing the keychain.
 In any case, it is a good idea to keep a separate backup, just in case.

-When importing items into a keychain, matching items in the keychain are overwritten if their timestamps are older than the timestamps of the items being imported.
-If a keychain's item has no timestamp, then the item is duplicated.
-If there are items without timestamps in the CSV file, the script asks the user what to do.
+When importing items into a keychain, *matching items in the keychain are overwritten if their timestamps are older than the timestamps of the items being imported.* If there are items without timestamps in the CSV file, the script will ask the user what to do with them.
+Note that this will be asked once and the choice applied to all the items being imported.

-You may use this script to merge two or more keychains:

-1. Export each keychain, one at a time.
-2. Open Keychain.app and create a new keychain.
-3. Import each exported CSV file, one at a time, into the new keychain.
+Also note that *all* new or updated items are assigned the current time as their new timestamps.
+There is no possibility to retain the original timestamps from the CSV file.

 **Note:** currently, access control lists are not exported.